-The purpose of this paper therefore was to examine the relationship between human resource database administration and employee productivity in telecommunication companies in South-South, Nigeria.
+The purpose of this paper therefore was to examine the relationship between human resource database analytics and employee productivity in telecommunication companies in South-South, Nigeria.
 The specific objectives of the study included:

 - i.
-What is the relationship between human resource database administration and timeliness of work in telecommunication companies in South-South, Nigeria? - ii.
-What is the relationship between human resource database administration and achievements of targets in telecommunication companies in South-South, Nigeria? - iii.
-What is the relationship between human resource database administration and employee innovativeness in telecommunication companies in South-South, Nigeria?
+What is the relationship between human resource database analyticsand timeliness of work in telecommunication companies in South-South, Nigeria? - ii.
+What is the relationship between human resource database analyticsand achievements of targets in telecommunication companies in South-South, Nigeria? - iii.
+What is the relationship between human resource database analyticsand employee innovativeness in telecommunication companies in South-South, Nigeria?

-Figure 1: conceptual model for the relationship between human resource database administration and employee productivity
+Figure 1: conceptual model for the relationship between human resource database analytics and employee productivity